MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 Gastrointestinal: enterocolitis, pancreatitis, hepatitis, liver failure.

-Renal: reversible acute renal failure.
+Renal: acute renal failure.

 Hematology: hemolytic anemia, thrombocytopenia, eosinophilia.